 So swapping out a sugary carbonated beverage with something sugar-free is a no-brainer, right?
 Not quite; it is possible to have too much of a good thing.
-Like any other sparkling beverage, LaCroix is infused with carbonic acid to give it its effervescent bubbles.
-But what makes it a tasty drink can wreak havoc on your tooth enamel.
+Like any other sparkling beverage, LaCroix is infused with carbonic acid to give it its effervescence.
+But what makes it a bubbly drink can wreak havoc on your tooth enamel.

 It's important to note that this study was done in a controlled lab setting, and the authors mentioned that the effects of sparkling water on enamel erosion in real life would depend on both the amount of drink consumed and its frequency.

 RELATED VIDEO: The Slimming Drinks You'll Want to Sip

 According to the LaCroix website, the pH level of LaCroix Sparkling Waters varies by flavor, but overall they are less acidic than traditional soft drinks and juice drinks, so this particular brand might not be as bad as the seltzers analyzed in this specific study.

 But that doesn't mean LaCroix is off the hook yet when it comes to being a better-body choice.